 What kind of a doula would you need?

-Generally there are three types of doulas: antepartum, birth, and postpartum doulas.
-Some doulas may assist with all three period, while others are specific to one.
+Generally, there are three types of doulas: antepartum, birth, and postpartum doulas.
+Some doulas may assist with all three periods, while others are specific to one.

 Antepartum: This is a doula that will meet with you early on during the pregnancy.

 They will help you develop a birth plan, help you understand labor and delivery procedures and possible complications, and will teach you relaxation and breathing skills.